gummy-bear-search/gbs/docs/ROUTES.md

-# Gummy Search API Routes
+# Gummy Bear Search API Routes

-This document provides a comprehensive overview of all API routes in Gummy Search, organized by category.
+This document provides a comprehensive overview of all API routes in Gummy Bear Search, organized by category.

 ## Base URL